jstac/waseda_2025/README.md

 ## Prerequisites

 * Some familiarity with dynamic programming
-* Some understanding of analysis
+* Some understanding of analysis and probability
 * Familiarity with the foundations of MATLAB / scientific Python / Julia